annaesvensson/yellow-blog/README.md

 `BlogStartLocation` = location of blog start page, `auto` for automatic detection
 `BlogNewLocation` = location for new blog pages, [supported placeholders](#settings-placeholders)
-`BlogFilePrefix` = use page publication date as numerical prefix, 1 or 0
+`BlogFilePrefix` = use publication date as numerical prefix, 1 or 0
 `BlogShortcutEntries` = number of entries to show per shortcut, 0 for unlimited
 `BlogPaginationLimit` = number of entries to show per page, 0 for unlimited